 As we begin a new decade in the 21st century, the development of law has progressed steadily.
-Even so, by its nature law is conservative -- it neither expands its influence nor changes its course too rapidly.
+Even so, law is conservative by nature: it neither expands its influence nor changes its course too rapidly.
 Alongside this, in today’s world of technology, fields like computer science and machine learning are experiencing immense growth in both popularity and possibilities, offering new conundrums law must adapt to.

-One might therefore ask: does the study of Law still appeal to many?
-This boils down to one essential issue.
-Interest.
-While the economic prospects of professional lawyers remain decent, the economic justification for pursuing a legal degree is arguably no longer as pronounced given the developments that have just been mentioned above.
+One might therefore ask: does the study of law still appeal to many?
+This boils down to one essential issue: interest.
+While the economic prospects of professional lawyers remain decent, the economic justification for pursuing a legal degree is arguably no longer as pronounced given the developments that are mentioned above.

-What remains which can still appeal, is the core of the subject.
-Namely, an immense body of rules shaped through the ceaseless efforts of people over generations, which serve to govern the behaviour of individuals and states, seeking always to guide them according to our conceptions of what is fair, reasonable and just.
+Despite this the core of the subject still remains appealing.
+Namely, an immense body of rules shaped through the ceaseless efforts of people over generations, which serve to govern the behaviour of individuals and states, seeking always to guide them according to our conceptions of what is fair, reasonable, and just.

-UK universities, compared to their American counterparts, place far more emphasis on academic interest and candidates with a genuine interest in the study of law should certainly consider the UK as a place of study.
-It is also one of the few places which allows completion of one’s legal degree within 3 years and leads to professional employment within another 1 year.
+UK universities, compared to their American counterparts, place far more emphasis on academic interest, and candidates with a genuine interest in the study of law should certainly consider the UK.
+It is also one of the few places which allows completion of one’s legal degree within 3 years, and leads to professional employment within another year.
 This stands in contrast to other common law systems that employ the JD track, which can see students spending 5 to 7 years in education before gaining vocational qualifications.

 UK university applications: how to improve one’s chances of receiving an offer

-In this article, we will cover two areas in which applicants can stand out from the crowd when applying to law schools: the LNAT as well as the Personal Statement (PS).
+The below covers two areas in which applicants can stand out from the crowd when applying to law schools: the LNAT as well as the Personal Statement (PS).

 What is the LNAT?